alsenet-labs/merklizer/README.md

 Provisions are made to allow anchoring data on other blockchains.

+In the future you will be able to enter your public key and to obtain raw transactions.
+Then you will be able to sign and send the transactions using your preferred wallet(s), and to enter the resulting transaction id(s) in order to complete the process and prepare the proofs.

 ## Quickstart

 ```
  git clone https://github.com/alsenet-labs/merlizer
  cd merklizer
  make
+ make run-cordova
 ```

 ## Troubleshooting

 When running gulp and the maximum number of inotify watchers is set too low, the error below occurs during continuous integration initialization:
 ```
 Error: watch /src/merklizer/node_modules/assert-plus/assert.js ENOSPC
 ```